CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/00-explore-foundry.md

 ## Task 4: Get AI assistance

-As you would expect in a platform for developing cutting edge AI solutions, Microsoft Foundry provides AI-based assistance.
+In this task, you will use the built-in Ask AI feature in the Microsoft Foundry portal.
+You will enter a prompt to learn about the capabilities of Microsoft Foundry and review the AI-generated response.

 1. In the toolbar, use the AI chat icon to open the **Ask AI** pane.